ipvm-wg/homestar/DEVELOPMENT.md

 We are using [wit-deps][wit-deps] to track [WIT][wit] dependencies/interfaces,
-which is installed by default in our [Nix flake](#nix) or can be installed separately with `cargo install`.
+which is installed by default in our [Nix flake](#nix) or can be installed separately with `cargo install wit-deps-cli`.

 To see an example of `wit-deps` in action, view our [host helpers](./homestar-wasm/wit/helpers.wit), where we import